 It means checking that spelling is consistent.
 (Some words can be spelled in two legitimate ways.
 For example, there’s ‘proof-reading’ or ‘proofreading’.
 The latter is certainly a more common spelling in American usage, but neither is wrong.
 What matters is that you pick one spelling and stick to it - using it consistently whenever the word appears.
 It would be a mistake requiring correction to see something like: ‘His proof-reading was better than Eric’s proofreading.’)

 Proof-reading is a definite art that requires knowledge and experience.
 It is also something that it’s notoriously difficult to do in respect of your own work.
 You’ll be too close to your own work to see what is actually there, rather than what you think is there or you ‘know’ that you’ve written.
 It’s an area where it’s worth investing in the modest expense of a fresh pair of eyes to ensure that the book that you’ve invested weeks, if not months, if not years, in is not published with mistakes.

-I integrate proof-reading as an essential stage of any editing and/or publishing package, but I’m happy to undertake proof-reading work in isolation.
-In which cases, I will match or better the rates offered by any established UK provider, at the same time as providing a personal and timely service to meet your needs.
+I integrate proof-reading as an essential stage of any editing and/or publishing package, but I’m happy to undertake proof-reading work in isolation, providing a personal and timely service at highly competitive rates.

 Call me on 07772 167092 or email firstname.lastname@example.org